nickiesong/The-Rick-and-Morty/README.md

 5. Unit/integration tests using [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)

 ## Rooms for improvement?
 Definitely.
 Do you see anything unorthodox or unreasonable?
 I am humbled.
-Looking forward to your feedback.
+Please create a PR or [contact me](mailto:nikol.song.dev@gmail.com) directly for any concerns or suggestions you have.